 Vast Diversity in Costa Rica Population

 Costa Rica is extremely diverse in nature, climate, culture, and geography.
-But something that you don’t hear a lot about is the population of Costa Rica.
+They are known for having political stability and a government working hard to fight the rate of diseases, unemployment and poverty.
+But something that you don’t hear a lot about is the country’s population.
 Believe it or not, Costa Rica doesn’t have a large number of people.
 The number of inhabitants peaks at just under five million people.
 Its population stats are just under Nicaragua at six million and just above Panama at 3.8 Million.
 The population is increasing by about 1.5% a year which means that there could be almost 10 Million people living in Costa Rica in 50 years.
 Approximately 60% of the Ticos live in urban areas.
 Although Costa Rica has a rather small population, you can find a lot of diversity.
-For example, there are many immigrants from Europe, North America, Asia and South America throughout the country, and on the Caribbean side you’ll find many Afro-Caribbeans from Jamaica.
+For example, there are many immigrants from Europe, North America, Asia and South America throughout the country, but also plenty of Nicaraguan immigrants and on the Caribbean side you’ll find many Afro-Caribbeans from Jamaica.
 There are also a few indigenous tribes in Costa Rica, including the Bri Bri, Boruka, Maleku and Matambú.

 Population Development of Costa Rica

 Population Density of Costa Rica